afarahi/PoPE/readme.md

 See examples "./examples/simulated_example.py" and "./examples/TNG_example.py" for more information.
 To replicate plots presented in the paper, you can run `python3 TNG_profile_example.py` and `python3 fake_simulated_example.py`

+## Contact

+If you have any questions or want to modify the code for your own purpose, please do not hesitate to email aryaf@umich.edu for help.